rukayaj/secondhandcpt/README.md

-# Second-Hand Cape Town Dataset
+# Second-Hand Cape Town

+A web application for browsing second-hand baby items in Cape Town, powered by Supabase.

+## Overview

-This dataset contains 601 listings from WhatsApp groups for second-hand baby items in Cape Town.
+This application displays listings from WhatsApp groups for second-hand baby items in Cape Town.
+It uses Supabase for both the database and image storage.

+## Supabase Setup

+This application runs exclusively off Supabase for both database and storage.
+No source data is included in the repository.

+For detailed setup instructions, see [SUPABASE_SETUP.md](SUPABASE_SETUP.md).

 ## Dataset Statistics